MANU-CHAUHAN/EPAI3-S6/README.md

 ## Dictionaries in Python: Going deeper in the rabbit hole

-Dictionary in Python play a pivotal role as they are the underlying mechanism for many language features such as classes and instances use dictionary to store their attributes.
+Dictionary in Python play a pivotal role as they are the underlying mechanism for many language features such as: classes and instances use dictionary to store their attributes, module contents use dictionry and keyword arguments use them too.

 > [How are Python's built-in Dictionaries Implemented?](https://stackoverflow.com/a/44509302/3903762)